Sette/automl-notebooks-benchmark/README.md

-## Experimental repository of AutoML benchmark in kaggle datasets
+## Repository of AutoML benchmark in kaggle datasets

 ## Run experiments